 - More transparent in appearance than wax

-- Sticks on wet surface and better than before
+- Sticks on wet surfaces and better than before

 - Consists of Biomedical-Grade Silicone